 Squishing grapes with one's feet is a very weird feeling

-loves their dog enough to have a statue of him
+Outside Cedric's Tavern - gotta love any family that loves their dog enough to have a statue of him

 You are probably wondering "Well what about the rotation you went to Knoxville for?
 How is that going?"
 I am happy to report that my rotation is fantastic!
 The drive to LaFollette is a bit far, but I am loving what I am doing every day.
 Infectious disease is one of my favorite areas of practice and I am learning so much!
 The hospital is very small, which I was unsure about at first but now I really like it.
 I am able to keep an eye on (almost) all of the patients who are on antibiotics, and I feel like I am making an actual difference in patient care.
 It's good to know I am comfortable in a small hospital as well as a large one, because that gives me more options in my future residency/job search.
 More options = better chance of landing a residency/job.
 The residency search is going to begin in full force next month when I am off of rotation!